About the Centre for Research in Biosciences (CRIB)

 Advisory group: Consists of 19 advisory members (PDF), external and internal advisors with international reputation representing industry, academia, healthcare organisations and government organisations.
 The Advisory Group meets annually to advise on CRIB research directions, strategy, external funding, knowledge exchange, partnership opportunities and enhancing the impact of CRIB research.

-The Centre runs fortnightly seminars with internal and external speakers which are open to the faculty both staff and students, and which offer the opportunity to learn about new research activities and initiatives.
+The Centre runs fortnightly seminars with internal and external speakers which are open to the staff and students, and which offer the opportunity to learn about new research activities and initiatives.

 The annual CRIB review meetings provide an opportunity for extensive discussion of CRIB activities, achievement, challenges and future directions.

 The Centre supports and promotes best practice in recruitment, retention and promotion of staff via the Athena SWAN initiative.
 Athena SWAN addresses gender inequalities in science, technology, engineering, maths and medicine in higher education.
 The University and the School of Applied Sciences, which the Centre is associated with, have achieved Athena SWAN Bronze (2013) and Silver Awards (2020).

 Centre for Research in Biosciences